AdaUchendu/AdaUchendu.github.io/index.md

 **News**

+* **Sep 2024** - 1 paper on Evaluating the Adversarial robustness of multi-lingual deepfake text detector - [Authorship Obfuscation in Multilingual Machine-Generated Text Detection](https://arxiv.org/abs/2401.07867) has been accepted to EMNLP-Findings 2024
 * **Jul 2024** - Invited to serve as a PC member at [Workshop on Detecting AI Generated Content (DAIGenC)](https://genai-content-detection.gitlab.io/) @ [COLING 2025](https://coling2025.org/) conference
 * **Jul 2024** - Invited to serve on a virtual panel of professionals to speak to [USM LSAMP](https://lsamp.umbc.edu/program-description/usm-lsamp-research-program/) Summer Research Fellows about career pathways.
 * **Jul 2024** - Selected to participate in the 2024 [Dagstuhl Seminar - "Fair Division: Algorithms, Solution Concepts, and Applications"](https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/24401)